konnectors/libs/packages/cozy-konnector-libs/docs/api.md

 <a name="BaseKonnector+init"></a>

 ### baseKonnector.init() ⇒ <code>Promise</code>
-Initializes the current connector with data comming from the associated account
+Initializes the current connector with data coming from the associated account

 **Kind**: instance method of [<code>BaseKonnector</code>](#BaseKonnector)
 **Returns**: <code>Promise</code> - with the fields as an object